pymeasure/pymeasure/docs/dev/adding_instruments.rst

 This instrument has two collections of channels and one single channel.
 The first collection in the dictionary :code:`analog` contains an instance of :class:`VoltageChannel` with the name :code:`an_A` and an instance of :class:`VoltageChannelPrefix` with the name :code:`an_B`.
 The second collection contains three channels of type :class:`VoltageChannel` with the names :code:`di_0, di_1, di_2` in the dictionary :code:`digital`.
-You can call the first channel of the second group either with :code:`inst.di_0.voltage` or with :code:`inst.digital[0].voltage`.
+You can address the first channel of the second group either with :code:`inst.di_0` or with :code:`inst.digital[0]`.
 Finally, the instrument has a single channel with the name :code:`power`, as it does not have a prefix.

-If you have a single channel category, do not change the default parameters of :meth:`add_child`, in order to keep the code base homogeneous.
+If you have a single channel category, do not change the default parameters of :class:`~pymeasure.instruments.common_base.CommonBase.ChannelCreator` or :meth:`~pymeasure.instruments.common_base.CommonBase.add_child`, in order to keep the code base homogeneous.
 We expect the default behaviour to be sufficient for most use cases.